Two Came Back

-Two Came Back is a 1997 television film based on the true story of Deborah Scaling Kiley as told in her book Albatross (1994).
+Two Came Back is a 1997 American television film based on the true story of Deborah Scaling Kiley as told in her book Albatross (1994).
 Melissa Joan Hart stars alongside Jonathan Brandis.
+The film premiered on ABC on September 28, 1997.

 Plot

 Susan Clarkson (Melissa Joan Hart) agrees to go with Jason (Jonathan Brandis) and three other young crew members and deliver a 60-foot sailing yacht from San Diego to Vancouver to a potential buyer.
 However the over-anxious captain sails off course and the crew runs into some bad weather.
 While out at sea, the yacht sinks, leaving the crew to fend for themselves against the merciless elements.
 All trapped on the yacht's dinghy, they find themselves without food, water or supplies and with sharks posing a constant threat to their survival.